nycpivot/tdp-core/README.md

 }
 ```

-The `@visibility` annotation is required if you want the property to be taken into account.
+The `@visibility` annotation is required if you want the property to be taken into account by Backstage.

 Place this file at the root of the plugin folder.